Game Studio Development Blog

 Sharing is caring, right?
-Well then, we thought we would start a blog to share our knowledge and skills we have gained over the years in the game development industry.
+Well then, we thought we would start a blog to share our knowledge and skills we have gained over the years in the game development industry while we are building a game studio.
 We will be posting game development, graphics, publishing, marketing and just general tips and tricks.

 A brief history and overview of what we have done in the past.

 My background is Electronic Engineering and Software development.
 I Started with game development in 2012, mostly creating games with Java Applets.
 Back then I didn’t know about game engines, so I created my own engine for Java, C#.
 My first game was inspired by MyBrute.
 I made 2 versions of the game, C# Fighter Game in WinForms and using the same code, I created a Silverlight version.

 Luckily I discovered the magic world of game engines!

 Most of our back-end services were done using PHP and MySQL for turn-based multiplayer games, leaderboards, user accounts, achievements and just general games-as-a-service functionality.